ADI 10-Q Quarterly Report May 3, 2025 | Alphaminr

 Assets and Liabilities Recorded at Fair Value on a Recurring Basis

-The tables below, set forth by level, present the Company’s financial assets and liabilities, excluding accrued interest components that were accounted for at fair value on a recurring basis as of February 1, 2025 and November 2, 2024.
+The tables below, set forth by level, present the Company’s financial assets and liabilities, excluding accrued interest components that were accounted for at fair value on a recurring basis as of May 3, 2025 and November 2, 2024.
 The tables exclude cash on hand and assets and liabilities that are measured at historical cost or any basis other than fair value.
-As of February 1, 2025 and November 2, 2024, the Company held $ 1.5 billion and $ 1.4 billion, respectively, of cash that is excluded
+As of May 3, 2025 and November 2, 2024, the Company held $ 1.8 billion and $ 1.4 billion, respectively, of cash that is excluded from the tables below.

 Fair Value Measurement at